 If you are determined to experience as many of the best local specialities and delicacies as you can, then here are some that you should particularly look for during your holidays:

 This is mainly a winter dish, consisting of the local variety of pickled cabbage, combined with white beans and flavoured with peppery spices.
-The tart and spicy flavours combine perfectly with local red wine and this is served in the mountain villages throughout the winter, as a warming and nourishing meal.
+The tart and spicy flavours pair perfectly with local red wine, which is served in the mountain villages throughout the winter as a warming and nourishing meal.

-This is a dish which is served in the spring and the early summer.
+This is a dish served in spring and early summer.
 It can mostly be found in the more sophisticated, elegant restaurants and is enjoyed by visitors who are” in the know.”
-It is a dish which comprises local fresh vegetables and spring herbs, combined together to give an absolutely delicious and fresh combination of tastes.
+It is a dish that comprises local fresh vegetables and spring herbs, combined to create an absolutely delicious, fresh blend of flavours.
 Tatarka can contain zucchini, zucchini flowers, sweet, fresh chillies and peppers, local herbs, and local greens.
-It is a simple dish, whose fresh and local components give it a glorious appearance and it is bursting with flavour.
-If you do come across this being served in the restaurant, try it and dive straight in, nobody will blame you!
+It is a simple dish whose fresh, local components give it a glorious appearance and a burst of flavour.
+If you do come across this being served in the restaurant, try it and dive straight in; nobody will blame you!

-The flowers of small courgette plants, quite apart from the fabulous orange colour, can provide the basis for a number of traditional dishes.
-They are picked early in the morning before the sun rises while they are still open, and then they are stuffed with cheese and eggs, dipped in flour and fried in fresh olive oil.
+The flowers of small courgette plants, quite apart from their fabulous orange colour, can form the basis of a number of traditional dishes.
+They are picked early in the morning, before the sun rises, while they are still open, then stuffed with cheese and eggs, dipped in flour, and fried in fresh olive oil.
 They can also be filled with fresh herbs and rice and served along with sarmadakia (stuffed grape leaves), which can also be stuffed with rice and herb filling.
 This is an excellent dish for a light summer lunch, especially when served together with cool, fresh yoghurt.

-Pitarakia are a type of very light fritters made from slices of courgettes.
-They’re dipped in flour with mint and spices, quickly fried, and then served together with zucchini relish which gives them a delicious and sweet taste.
+Pitarakia are a type of very light fritter made from courgette slices.
+They’re dipped in a flour mixture with mint and spices, quickly fried, and then served with zucchini relish, which gives them a delicious, sweet taste.
 They are an excellent complement to a glass of retsina or ouzo, but take care not to overdo it!

-This is a very local way of cooking the chub mackerel, a very delicious fish, and is probably one of the tastiest ways to prepare and cook it.
-The fish is slit open under its neck and cut all the way around, so as to be opened flat in one piece.
+This is a very local way to cook chub mackerel, a delicious fish, and is probably one of the tastiest ways to prepare it.
+The fish is slit open under its neck and cut all the way around, so it opens flat in one piece.
 The fish is lightly salted, smoked, and then baked.
 This gives it a unique, spicy, smoky, and salty flavour.
 Like pitarakia, it is also the perfect complement to a glass of tsipouro.

 Thassians have a simple and delicious way of preparing their prized feta cheese.
 Slices of feta are placed into a small clay pot with other soft cheeses, fresh tomatoes, sliced peppers, olive oil, and black pepper.
-The pot is placed into a hot oven where all of the ingredients melt together and the flavours combine to make a delicious meze.
+The pot is placed in a hot oven, where all the ingredients melt together and the flavours combine to make a delicious meze.
 Bouyourdi is very simple and quick but priceless in its taste and appeal.